 After promising to provide answers, Richardson stopped responding.
 Mosby has not made any statement other than her weekend messages on social media.

-Richardson did say last week that her boss’s belated disclosure of her companies had nothing to do with an inquiry by The Brew.
-She also said the company will not operate while Mosby is state’s attorney.
+Richardson did say last week that her boss’s belated disclosure of her companies had nothing to do with inquiries by The Brew.
+She additionally said the company will not operate while Mosby remains state’s attorney.

 Mosby’s original statement, filed last January 30 to the Ethics Commission, stated that she had “no ownership in business entities” in 2019.